-Since 2001, Henkel has offered an employee share program (ESP).
-For each euro invested in 2015 by an employee (limited to 4 percent of salary up to a maximum of 4,992 euros per year), Henkel added 33 eurocents.
-Around 11,300 employees in 56 countries purchased Henkel preferred shares under this program in 2015.
-At year-end, some 14,500 employees held a total of around 2.7 million shares, representing approximately 1.5 percent of total preferred shares outstanding.
+Since 2001, Henkel has offered an employee share plan (ESP) enabling its employees to acquire Henkel shares.
+In 2022 again, Henkel added 33 eurocents for each euro invested by an employee (limited to 4 percent of salary up to a maximum of 4,992 euros per year).
+Around 13,000 employees in 59 countries purchased Henkel preferred shares under this plan in 2022.
+At year-end, some 16,500 employees held a total of around 3 million shares in the ESP securities accounts, representing 1.7 percent of total preferred shares outstanding.
 The lock-up period for newly acquired ESP shares is three years.

-Investing in Henkel shares through participation in our share program has proven to be very beneficial for our employees in the past.
-Employees who invested 100 euros each month in Henkel shares since the program was first launched, and waived interim payouts, held portfolios valued at 81,753 euros at the end of 2015.
-This represents an increase in value of around 387 percent or an average yield of around 12.0 percent per year.
+Investing in Henkel shares through long-term participation in our ESP has proven to be beneficial for our employees in the past.
+Employees who invested 100 euros each month in Henkel shares since the program was first launched held portfolios valued at 66,422 euros at the end of 2022 (assuming reinvestment of the dividends before tax deduction), which equates to a total return of 41,222 euros or 264 percent of the cumulative investment.

-In fiscal 2013, the general terms and conditions of the Global CPU Plan were amended and replaced by the Global LTI Plan 2013.
-Starting in 2013, CPUs are granted on condition that the member of the Plan is employed for four years by Henkel AG & Co.
-KGaA or one of its subsidiaries in a position senior enough to qualify to participate and that he or she is not under notice during that period.
-This minimum period of employment pertains to the calendar year in which the CPUs are granted and the three subsequent calendar years.
-In addition, an Outperformance Reward, which awards CPUs based on the achievement of target figures established in advance, may be set at the beginning of a four-year medium-term plan.
+The Global LTI Plan 2020+ provides for share-based remuneration settled with preferred shares of Henkel AG & Co.
+KGaA.
+These treasury shares are granted on condition that members of the plan are employed for four years by Henkel AG & Co.
+KGaA or one of its subsidiaries in a position senior enough to qualify for participation, and that they are not under notice during that period.
+This minimum period of employment pertains to the calendar year in which the treasury shares are granted and the three subsequent calendar years.